Plant Assessment Form

 Describe trend:

 The earliest reported observation in California is from 1998 (Calflora).
-Nassella tenuissima has not occupied the full extent of its range in California and is capable of forming monocultures quickly in open or disturbed areas (Russell and Rector 2023).
+Nassella tenuissima is capable of forming monocultures quickly in Australia in open or disturbed areas (Russell and Rector 2023).
+However, Nassella tenuissima has only been observed as waifs in disturbed areas in California with a stable trend in infested area in the past ten years (Calflora).
+Existing localized Nasella tenuissima infesations are not increasingly spreading.

 Sources of information: